Cost of Living in South Korea for Indian Students in 2026: Monthly Expenses, Major Cities, and Tips to Lower Costs

 Cost of Living in Daegu

-Daegu, South Korea's fourth-largest city, offers a relatively lower cost of living, making it an attractive destination for students, professionals, and families seeking affordability without sacrificing modern amenities.
+Daegu, South Korea’s fourth-largest city, offers a relatively lower cost of living, making it attractive for students and professionals seeking affordability without sacrificing modern amenities.

 Area of Expense